OTaKuHP/BBHM-v1.4-Checklist/Web tests.md

 * [ ] Make a list with all possible test cases
 * [ ] Understand the business area and what their customer needs
 * [ ] Get a list of every asset (all\_subdomains.txt, live\_subdomains.txt, waybackurls.txt, hidden\_directories.txt, nmap\_results.txt, GitHub\_search.txt, altdns\_subdomain.txt, vulnerable\_links.txt, js\_files.txt)
+* [ ] Try to understand business logic / function of the overall setup.

 ## User management